translate-tools/linguist/docs/manuals/OfflineTranslation.md

     // URL of your instance of LibreTranslate
     // for local instance use URL "http://localhost/translate" apiPath = "https://translate.terraprint.co/translate";
+    // Insert API key if you have
+    apiKey = "";

     translate = (text, from, to) => {
         return fetch(this.apiPath, {